yazeed1s/yazeed1s.github.io/content/about/_index.md

----
-title: "About me"
-type: page
----
 ### About Me
 Hey there!
 I’m Yazeed Alharthi, and welcome to my corner of the internet.
 I am a software developer with a Bachelor of Science in CS from Pittsburgh.
 I’m currently job-hunting and awaiting responses from a few graduate schools.
 This blog is all about my personal projects, discoveries, and interests.
-Here, I share new topics I've learned, software development techniques, amd cool demos.
+Here, I share new topics I've learned, software development techniques, and cool demos.
 ### Software Preferences
 I’m a fan of keeping things simple and customizable.
 I like tools that let me get under the hood and tweak things just how I want.
 #### editor
 I use Emacs as my primary text editor.
 It’s got everything I need like PDF tools, a built-in LSP client, a great built-in file manager, and smooth handling of shell commands.
 My Emacs setup is bare minimal; I stick to the defaults for buffer jumping, file switching, and code searching.
 Sometimes, I use VSCodium for quick tasks, so I juggle between the two.
 #### OS
 I favor Unix-based operating systems.
 I started with macOS, but a few years ago, I switched to Arch Linux.
 Arch’s philosophy and its solid package ecosystem won me over.
 The AUR and pacman are fantastic — I can confidently run pacman/yay -S [package name] and find what I’m looking for.
 I’ve got both an LTS kernel and a rolling kernel installed, and I can switch between them just in case one decides to misbehave (though that hasn’t happened yet).
 My system is lean and purpose-built — no bloated desktop environment.
 It’s just a text editor, browser, file manager, terminal, and a few tools for managing audio, WiFi, Bluetooth, and media.
 It's simple, and I like it that way.
 #### Window manager
 I’m still sticking with X11.
 I started with bspwm and used it for years, but a few months ago, I switched to my own window manager.
 It’s opinionated and fits my workflow perfectly.
 #### Languages I like